kaikayy/Tomb-of-Anrufbeantworter/Glossary/Sewn Sisters.md

-Part of a Chultan Fairytail
+Part of a Chultan Fairy tail
 3 "Ladies"

 1. [[Widow Groat]]